rvallesmar/rvallesmar/README.md

 - 👋 Hi, I’m @rvallesmar
 - 😄 Pronouns: he/him
-- 👀 I’m interested in data science, machine learning, and AI development
+- 👀 I’m interested in machine learning and AI development, you'll see that my recent work is related towards that.
 - 🌱 I’m currently studying my Master's in Data & Information Science!
 - 📸 Fun fact: I love to do street and travel photography!
 It is my main hobby nowadays, and I shoot in both digital and film.